 The lowest pin marks the entrance; the next to the north-east marks the limit of the currently accessible section; and the third marks the location of the Copper Gill Air Shaft.

 The level was started at an altitude of 181 m, about 10 m above the floor of Hebden Gill.
 This allowed the spoil to be directly trucked out of the level and tipped down the bank.
 A railway line with a 19" guage was laid into the level, and the spoil from the face loaded into wagons and removed by horse.
-The spoil heap is now known as Smithy Hill, as the village blacksmith was to later built his workshop on it.
+The spoil heap is now known as Smithy Hill, as the village blacksmith later used the main mine building (now gone) as his smithy.

 A piece of the old track may be found half-buried in the bank above the entrance.
 Much of the track is still in situ in the level, but is usually buried under silt.
 In places, track was also used as a footing for the lining wall.

 Compressed air drills were used to speed up the digging.
 These were originally patented by Joseph Fowle in the United States in 1851, and were at least five times faster than drilling by hand.
 In addition, the exhaust air aided ventilation, albeit at the cost of increased dust, and requiring considerable capital investment.
 The company used Ingersoll drills, which used rotation as well as percussion.
 The air compressor was powered by a 36' diameter waterwheel - the remains of the pit may still be seen below Smithy Hill.
-In the level itself, 30 cm long iron bracket hammered into the south-east wall were used to support the air hose.
+In the level itself, 30 cm long iron brackets hammered into the south-east wall were used to support the air hose.
 The air supply was probably carried in lengths of canvas hose, connected by brass fittings.
 The size of the brackets indicate that the hose was probably two inches in diameter.